Admission to the Transition to Associate Degree Nursing Program

 - Olympic College Transition to Associate Degree Nursing Program application, submitted when currently enrolled in the final prerequisite course(s);

 - Achievement of 260 on the Accuplacer Reading Test

 - Completion of the following prerequisite courses with a minimum grade of 2.0 in each course: CHEM& 121; BIOL &241, &242, and &260; ENGL& 101; and PSYC& 100 or PSYC 102.

 It is the student’s responsibility to request all transcript(s).
 Transcripts and/or credentials must be official and must be sent DIRECTLY to the Office of Admissions by the issuing institution(s).

-To be considered for Spring Quarter admission, all documentation must be received in Admissions by August 31st.
+To be considered for Winter Quarter admission, all documentation must be received in Admissions by August 31st.

-Students who have been offered acceptance into the TADN Nursing Program will be required to attend an orientation session prior to the beginning of Spring Quarter.
+Students who have been offered acceptance into the TADN Nursing Program will be required to attend an orientation session prior to the beginning of Winter Quarter.

 Proof of the following is required after provisional acceptance into the Transition to Associate Degree Nursing/ADN Program:

 - Current immunizations